Billpack68/startup/README.md

 ### Elevator pitch

-My website will be a link sharing website where users can share links to their favorite websites, and then can vote on the ones they think are the most funny.
+My website will be a link sharing website where users can share links to their favorite websites, and then can vote on the ones they think are the most funny and interesting.
 Users will be able to create accounts so they can log in and see the links they have submitted and how many votes they are receiving.
+Users will be able to browse the submitted links organized by all time most funny and all time most interesting, as well as most votes in each category received in the last month, and the most recently added links.

 ### Design